Arch Linux Installation Guide with Full Root Encryption

 5.2 Configure Encryption

-Get the UUID of your encrypted root partition:
+Get the UUID of the encrypted root partition:

 1